 Nuts and seeds- Almonds, cashew, hazelnuts, walnuts, and pumpkin seeds are mostly recommended in daily intake.
 (Raw is advisable)

 Water- when a person drinks water, it helps to maintain the function of the body.

 Bananas are having potassium, fiber, vitamins, and the perfect amount of carbohydrates that provide the person high boost of fiber energy.

 Oats-content fibre and some amount of protein that gives power.

 · Dry cough –

-It caused by respiratory tract infection and is affected through gastroesophageal reflux (GERD).
+It is caused by respiratory tract infection and is affected by gastroesophageal reflux (GERD).
 It can alleviate by diet.
-Consuming honey, probiotics, which has lactobacillus content, is used to reduce the likelihood of a cold or flu.
+Consuming honey, probiotics, which have lactobacillus content, is used to reduce the likelihood of a cold or flu.

 Drinking Licorice root tea is nothing but a traditional and effective treatment for cough and sore throat.

 Gargling is old and scientifically proven method that is effective at preventing respiratory tract infections in healthy people.